For Humminghorse, the idea of consent and liberty are inseparable.

 By enabling states of “naked freedom,” this form of liberty work

-and psychological blocks, and finding non-intrusive ways
+identifying physical and emotional blocks, and finding non-intrusive

-to help horses release tension.
+ways to help horses release tension.

 Additionally, the Humminghorse approach to liberty